rgitrepo/kubernetes-beginner-to-pro/docs/day10/secrets.md

 ### 4. Consuming Secrets

-Once Secrets are created, they can be consumed by Pods in two primary ways.
+Once Secrets are created, they can be consumed by Pods in several ways.
+One important use case is for pulling container images from a private registry, which is done using `imagePullSecrets`.

 #### Environment Variables
 You can inject Secrets into a container's environment variables: